IntelliSenseIoT/XserverIoTOnboardTask.NET/Docker/WSL2_Port_Forwarding_Configuration.md

 The root cause is usually:
 - missing or incorrect Windows `portproxy` configuration,
-- or the dynamic IP address used by WSL2.
+- or the dynamic IP address used by WSL.

 ---